PEP 725 – Specifying external dependencies in pyproject.toml

 split packages

-maintain, and should not be reflected in the [external]
+any split would mean.
+Hence, such splits should not be reflected in the

 .

-The intended meaning of using a PURL or virtual dependency is “the full package
+The intended meaning of using a DepURL is “the full package with the name

-with the name specified”.
-It will depend on the context in which the metadata
+package.
+It will depend on the context in which the metadata is used whether a

 is a host